sprout-uci/APEX/README.md

 If you want to deploy VAPE on an FPGA, continue following the instructions on [Deploying VAPE on Basys3 FPGA].
 If you want to simulate VAPE on VIVADO tools, continue following the instructions on [Running VAPE on Vivado Simulation Tools].

-## Running VAPE on Vivado Simulation Tools
+#### Running VAPE on Vivado Simulation Tools

+After completing the steps 1-10 in [Creating a Vivado Project for VAPE]:

 1- In Vivado, click "Add Sources" (Alt-A), then select "Add or create simulation sources", click "Add Files", and select everything in openmsp430/simulation.

 2- Now, navigate "Sources" window in Vivado.
-In "Simulation Sources" tab, set "tb_openMSP430_fpga.v" as top module 3- Assuming we want to run simulation of PoX from the code in folder XX, open a linux terminal, go inside the scripts folder (./scripts) and run "make XX", i.e., "make simple_app" for "simple_app" testcase.
+Search for "tb_openMSP430_fpga", and *In "Simulation Sources" tab*, right-click "tb_openMSP430_fpga.v" and set its file type as top module.

-4- Go back to Vivado window and in the "Flow Navigator" tab (on the left-most of Vivado), click "Run Simulation", then "Run Behavioral Simulation".
+3- Go back to Vivado window and in the "Flow Navigator" tab (on the left-most part of Vivado's window), click "Run Simulation", then "Run Behavioral Simulation".

-5- Add how much time you want to run (See each testcase below) and do "Shift+F2" to run.
+4- On the newly opened simulation window, select a time span for your simulation to run (see times for each default test-case below) and the press "Shift+F2" to run.

-6- In the green wave window you will see values for several signals.
-The imporant ones are "p3_dout[7:0]", "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of VAPE's exec flag, described in the paper. p3_dout[7:0] will store the token generated as a proof of execution.
+5- In the green wave window you will see values for several signals.
+The imporant ones are "exec", and "pc[15:0]". pc cointains the program counter value. exec corresponds to the value of VAPE's exec flag, described in the paper.

-For all testcases, in Vivado simulation, the final value of pc[0:15] should correspond to instruction address inside "success" function (i.e., the program should halt inside "success" function).
+In Vivado simulation, For all test-cases provided by default, the final value of pc[0:15] should correspond to the instruction address inside "success" function (i.e., the program should halt inside "success" function).
-To determine instruction addresses of "success" function as well as those of ER function (values of ER_min and ER_max, per VAPE's paper), one can look into scripts/tmp-build/XX/vrased.lst and search for "success" or "dummy_function", respectively.
+To determine instruction addresses of "success" function as well as those of ER function (values of ER_min and ER_max, per VAPE's paper), one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
+In this file search for "success" or "dummy_function", respectively.

 ## Deploying VAPE on Basys3 FPGA